moskitoo/IR-Py-Thermal/README.md

     right button - add user temperature annotation
 ```

 Alternatively if you can specify the video device directly with `-d` to skip the search routine.
 Also for T2S+ V2 users (where the camera sends raw data and doesn't do onboard processing) you can specify the `-r` option to tell the program to treat the camera stream as raw sensor data.
+There is also the `-o` parameter which adds an offset to the entire frames temperature values.
+This is useful for calibrating the camera.
 Example:

 ```
-./pyplot.py -d /dev/video14 -r
+./pyplot.py -d /dev/video14 -r -o -12.3
 ```

 ![pyplot output](docs/pyplot-output1.png)